cjauvin/appypod-pdf-rendering-service/README.md

     $ python test.py

-They both should result in a `test.pdf` rendered file.
+They both should result in a `test.pdf` rendered file if the container is properly running.

 ## Caveats

-* appy.pod is Python 2 only
+* appy.pod is Python 2 only (hence the need to install it in the Xenial container)
 * Runs the Flask server directly (using uWSGI e.g. would be more robust)